wayneheller/GA-Student-Project/README.md

 CME Catalog data has many qualifiers on the measurements and will require the most shaping.

 **Why did you chose this topic?**
 In my spare time I'm an amateur astronomer.
 Over the last few years I've catalog sunspot activity on my own and am interested in learning more.
-I'm also concerned from a public policy perspective that we are not doing enough to prepare for a Carrington level event that would cripple power grid and take years to recover.
+I'm also concerned from a public policy perspective that we are not doing enough to prepare for another Carrington Event that would cripple power grid and take years to recover.

+The Solar Storm of 1859 — known as the Carrington Event — was a powerful geomagnetic solar storm during solar cycle 10 (1855-1867).
+A solar coronal mass ejection hit Earth's magnetosphere and induced one of the largest geomagnetic storms on record.

+I plan to use data around the October 23rd 2003 CME and need to identify other extreme events.

+**Hypothesis**
+Sun spot activity will show some correlation to geomagnetic activity and CME speed will show a relatively higher correlation.